axelvaldez/radical-companies/_posts/5-rcompanies/rcompanies/2022-05-16-rhatchery.markdown

  <ul>
   <li id="en01">
    <p class="_list-item">
     Possibly, a good opportunity to get into an established company is when a new boss comes into the scene.
-Particularly, when an inheriting child takes over a parent, such as when Ricardo Semler took over after his father.
+Particularly, when an inheriting child takes over a parent, such as when Ricardo Semler replaced his father or Vad Krishna took over his.
     <a class="_uparrow" href="#bm01"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>